 Disposable Cleaning Erasers

-When Mr. Clean came out with their Magic Eraser, a lot of parents stopped stressing out over crayon marks on walls.
-The truth is, this product works miracles on painted surfaces as well as others.
+The truth is, cleaning erasers work miracles on painted surfaces as well as others.
 You may need to use a little extra effort on heavily textured walls, but it will work.
 Other manufacturers make similar versions, so you have many choices on the market to choose from.

 04 of 04